pipekit/talk-demos/argocon-demos/2023-migrating-from-jenkins-to-argo-for-cicd/README.md

 The slide deck for this talk can be found [here](assets/slide-deck.pdf). -->

 ## Comparing Jenkins with Argo Workflows
+A comparison of a Jenkinsfile and an Argo Workflow demonstrating how the two relate.

+Neither is intended to be a working example.
 ---

 ## About Pipekit